– this page as pdf –

 • ALT-click and drag -> reorder objects

-If possible, interactions with objects should use existing knowledge of the user.
-E.g. the resize operation of a selection rectangle in Mondrian is performed by dragging at one of the eight handles.
-This operation is well known from object based layout software like Adobe Illustrator or QuarkXPress.
+If possible, interactions with objects should use existing user knowledge.
+E.g., the resize operation of a selection rectangle in Mondrian is performed by dragging on one of the eight handles.
+This operation is well known from object based layout software such as Adobe Illustrator or QuarkXPress.

 α-Channel

-The α-channel can be used to specify the transparency of an object painted.
-This is very useful, when plotting really many objects , which would result in heavy overplotting.
-Thus the density of objects can be easily displayed.
+The α-channel can be used to specify the transparency of a painted object.
+This is very useful, when plotting many objects, as then heavy overplotting can occur.
+In this way the density of objects can be approximately displayed.

 The figures below show an application using the well known "pollen" dataset.

-The darker string in the parallel coordinate plot above is actually the word "EUREKA", which was put into the artificial dataset.
+The darker string in the parallel coordinate plot above is actually the word "EUREKA", which was included in the artificial dataset.
 Zooming the scatterplot below would show us the 6 letters of the word.

 Modeling